wazo-platform/wazo-platform.org/content/uc-doc/contact_center/queues/queues.md

 timers:

 > -   `options: timeout` (Member reachabillity time out): Maximum number
->     of seconds a call will ring on an agent\'s phone.
+>     of seconds a call will ring on an agent's phone.
 If a call is not
 >     answered within this time, the call will be forwarded to another
 >     agent.
 > -   `retry_on_timeout` (Time before retrying a call to a member): Used
->     once a call has reached the \"Member reachability time out\".
+>     once a call has reached the "Member reachability time out".
 The
 >     call will be put on hold for the number of seconds allowed before
 >     being redirected to another agent.
 > -   `timeout` (Ringing time): The total time the call will stay in the
 >     queue.
 > -   `options: timeoutpriority` (Timeout priority): Determines which
 >     timeout to use before ending a call.
 When set to
->     \"configuration\", the call will use the \"Member reachability
+>     "configuration", the call will use the "Member reachability
->     time out\".
-When set to \"dialplan\", the call will use the
+>     time out".
+When set to "dialplan", the call will use the
->     \"Ringing time\".
+>     "Ringing time".

 ![](queue_timers.jpg)